Our THRIVE Program Team

 BS, Army Veteran

-Marcus serves as the Clinical Navigator for the Transforming Health and Resilience in Veterans (THRIVE) Program.
+Marcus Peoples serves as the Clinical Navigator for the Transforming Health and Resilience in Veterans (THRIVE) Program.
 As the Clinical Navigator, he is responsible for providing Veterans with program information, screening Veterans for eligibility and collecting program documents.

 Marcus is excited for the opportunity to continue serving our military and first responder communities.
 He hopes that his personal experiences as a Veteran allows him to make the necessary connections to ease whatever concerns and anxiety that our clients may have when seeking to learn more about the THRIVE Program.